 once upon a time in kazimierz

 Once Upon A Time In Kazimierz is a novella told in staged photographs.
 It portrays an episode in the life of a fictional Jewish family living in Krakow, Poland in the year 1930.
-Set in the historically Jewish neighborhood of Kazimierz, the series was inspired by visits to Krakow, where my wife, Ewa, grew up and attended University.
+Set in the historically Jewish neighborhood of Kazimierz, the series was inspired by visits to Krakow, where my late wife, Ewa, grew up and attended University.
 This is also not far from where many of my own East European Jewish ancestors lived before immigrating to America around 1900.
 The project is my attempt to visually weave together narrative fiction with strands of both cultural and family history, while paying homage to painters I love, like Vermeer, Rembrandt, Van Gogh, Balthus, and Di Chirico, as well as photographers like Bill Brandt.

 Dreamlike and poetic in style, Once Upon A Time In Kazimierz tells a tale primarily of loss.
 Death, the fraying of family bonds, and feelings of grief haunt many of the images, but these are also punctuated by moments of love, longing, and tenderness.
 The neighborhood of Kazimierz itself is a metaphor for loss and decay.
 As described in 1935 by the Jewish historian, Meir Balaban, by then the Jews remaining in the “once vibrant” neighborhood of Kazimierz were “only the poor and the ultra-conservative.”
 And while the series takes place some years before the death camps of the Holocaust, a growing darkness is apparent, along with the underlying awareness that most likely and tragically, the fates of all of the characters are doomed by history.